 Doing Business in Media

 Media has a great story to tell.
 It is hip yet grounded.
 It's progressive yet maintains its history and roots.
 Rising sales prices of homes in Media is evidence of both a strong local economy and the fact that many people find Media a desirable place to live and work, and has become a destination town.

 Media Borough Demographics Summary

 The Borough of Media (less than a square mile) is located just outside of Philadelphia and has a relatively stable population of just over 5,668 with an average age of 40.
 Many residents are employed within a 24 minute commute with 77% in higher wage category jobs.
-The median value of housing in Media has risen to over $263,100 (2006-2010.
-An increase of over 40% in the past ten years).
-Total retail sales were $136 million in 2007 with restaurants accounting for a significant portion of the total.
-Merchant wholesaler sales were $63 million (2007) and retail sales per capita were $25,132 in 2007.
-Over 42% of the population has a bachelor's degree or higher and over 93% are high school graduates.
-The mean family income is over $83,000.
+The median value of housing in Media has risen to over $316,600.
+The total sales of retail goods and food and drink in the borough was $166 million in 2017, with retail amounting to 84% and food and drink, 16%.
+Over 57% of the population has a bachelor's degree or higher and over 95% are high school graduates.
+The mean family income is over $71,500.